Canadian Small Business CRA Compliance Routine

 • Habit Stacking - You are going to link new admin tasks to things you already do reliably (morning coffee, closing your laptop, Monday mornings).
 This uses your existing routines as anchors for new ones.

-• Reduced Decision Fatigue - When receipt processing happens 'every Monday at 9 AM', you stop wasting mental energy deciding when to do it.
+• Reduced Decision Fatigue - When receipt processing happens 'every Monday at 9 AM' or checking your cash balance 'every Thursday at 9 AM', you stop wasting mental energy deciding when to do it.
 That energy goes toward managing (or growing) your business instead.

 • Compound Effect - Five to fifteen minutes daily beats three hours monthly because consistency builds momentum.
 Small actions compound into audit-ready books and stress-free tax seasons.